yasirkula/UnityIngameDebugConsole/.github/README.md

 ## FAQ

+- **New Input System isn't supported on Unity 2019.2.5 or earlier**

+Add `ENABLE_INPUT_SYSTEM` compiler directive to **Player Settings/Scripting Define Symbols** (these symbols are platform specific, so if you change the active platform later, you'll have to add the compiler directive again).

+- **"Unity.InputSystem" assembly can't be resolved on Unity 2018.4 or earlier**

+Remove `Unity.InputSystem` assembly from **IngameDebugConsole.Runtime** Assembly Definition File's *Assembly Definition References* list.

 - **"Receive Logcat Logs In Android" isn't working, it says "java.lang.ClassNotFoundException: com.yasirkula.unity.DebugConsoleLogcatLogger" in Logcat**

 If you are sure that your plugin is up-to-date, then enable **Custom Proguard File** option from *Player Settings* and add the following line to that file: `-keep class com.yasirkula.unity.* { *; }`